percona/pmm-doc/docs/how-to/pacemaker.md

 systemctl daemon-reload
 ```

-Pre pull PMM Server image on each node for fast start of the service:
+Pre-pull PMM Server image on each node to start the service fast:
 ```sh
 podman pull docker.io/percona/pmm-server:2.32.0
 ```

-## Setup network
+## Set up network

-On each node set up the network so to nodes could resolve and access each other.
+On each node, set up the network so nodes can resolve and access each other.

 In this example we have configured the network with `/etc/hosts` file:
 ```sh